Hornbill201/SelfDrivingCar-P9-PID-Control/README.md

 ## Reflection
 1. Describe the effect each of the P, I, D components had in your implementation.
+* P - The "Proportional" part makes the car steer in proportion to the cross track error (CTE).
+The proportional factor `Kp` is mulitplied by the CTE to calculate the steering angle.
+This results in the car overshooting the reference trajectory, then changing course and oscillating.
+Increasing `Kp` will make the the vehicle to oscillate faster.
+I settled on a proportional factor of 1.0 for the PID controller.

+* I - The "Integral" part corrects systemic bias such as steering drift.
+The integral factor `Ki` is multiplied by sum of all the previous CTE.
+The steering drift is not an issue in the simulation, so `Ki` was set to 0.
+I tried some non-zero values of `Ki`, and they would make the vehicle oscillate and even drive off the track.

+* D - The "Differential" part makes the steering angle to decrease as it reaches the reference trajectory.
+This allows the car to approach the trajectory "gracefully" rather than osclillating wildly.
+It is calculated by multiplying the differential factor `Kd` by the derivative of CTE.
+This is equal to CTE at timestep t - CTE at timestep t-1 divided by delta t.
+The larger `Kd` will make the steering angle decrease faster as it reaches the reference trajectory.
+The `Kd` value I used was 20.

 2. Describe how the final hyperparameters were chosen.

+The parameters are chosen through manual tuning.

+I started with the values that Sebastian used in the Udacity lessons.
+The car almost immediately drove off the track.
+I then set Ki equal to zero and adjusted Kp and Kd by small amounts.
+I started by decreasing just Kp, then increasing it by about 0.5 each time.
+This did little to improve the error.
+Then I adjusted Kd by the same amount, with no improvement.
+Next I started increasing Kd by factors of 10 until I got a result that did not drive off of the track (Kd = 10).
+I then went back to tuning Kp, settling on 1.0.
+Finally, I tuned Kd by smaller amounts until I settled at 20.